 Where Is Engineered Wood Used In Interiors?

 Engineered wood is extensively used in interior design in Indian homes.
-The different varieties of engineered wood are used in the flooring, making shelves, cabinets, panels, partitions to larger pieces of furniture.
-Here, we will be focusing on the use and pros and cons.
-Here’s a quick comparison between engineered wood flooring as compared to solid wood flooring.
+The different varieties of engineered wood are used in flooring, making shelves, cabinets, panels, partitions to larger pieces of furniture.
+However, engineered wood flooring has its own pros and cons.
+Here’s a quick comparison between engineered wood flooring and solid wood flooring.

 Engineered Wood Flooring VS Solid Wood Flooring

-True to its name, solid wood flooring is entirely made up of solid hardwood.
-The basic difference between solid and engineered wood in terms of flooring is that solid wood flooring can be re-finished and sanded many times during its lifespan.
-However, relatively thinner engineered wood flooring can be given this treatment only once.
-While both are good options to consider for flooring, here is a brief comparison between their features to help you take your pick.
+Unlike engineered wood, solid wood flooring is made of solid hardwood.
+The basic difference between solid wood and engineered wood in terms of flooring is that solid wood flooring can be re-finished and sanded many times during its lifespan.
+However, a relatively thinner engineered wood flooring can be given this treatment only once.
+While both are good options to consider for flooring, here is a brief comparison between their features to help you make a decision between the two.

-Engineered hardwood floorboards are generally wider as compared to solid wood floorboards.
+Engineered wood floorboards are generally wider as compared to solid wood floorboards.
 Engineered wood boards are always available in a pre-finished state while solid wood ones are also available in unfinished state.
-Engineered wood boards come in less variety and colours as against solid wood boards.
+Engineered wood boards have fewer variants in types and colours as compared to solid wood boards.

-While both varieties of floorboards are quite heat resistant engineered wood is a better option for flooring since it fares better when it comes to being resistant to moisture or humidity.
-Generally, both types of floorboards can survive in extremely wet locations.
+While both varieties of floorboards are heat-resistant, engineered wood is a recommended option for flooring since it fares better when it comes to being resistant to moisture or humidity.
+Generally, both types of floorboards can survive in extremely wet locations as well.

 Both types of wood flooring can be easily cleaned using routine sweeping and vacuuming methods.
 Engineered wood and solid wood flooring can also be occasionally cleaned by damp mopping using an approved wood cleaner.
-Neither of the two are supposed to be cleaned using steam or by throwing water.
+Neither of the two is supposed to be cleaned using steam or by throwing water.

 Solid wood flooring has the upper hand when it comes to durability between solid and engineered wood flooring.
 As discussed previously, solid wood flooring can be sanded and refinished several times during the course of its life, while engineered wood flooring can be attended to just once or twice.
 For the purpose of maintenance, renewing the surface varnish coat every few years helps in keeping the wooden flooring looking as good as new.

-Although there is not too much of a difference in the costing, engineered wood flooring costs slightly less than solid wood flooring due to the nature and the type of material and finishes used.
+Although there is not too much of a difference in the cost, engineered wood flooring costs slightly less than solid wood flooring due to the nature and the type of material and finishes used.

-Due to its durability, solid wood flooring can last for hundreds of years if maintained properly.
-The lifespan of engineered wood is somewhere around 20-30 years.
+Due to its durability, solid wood flooring can last longer compared to engineered wood flooring, if maintained properly.
+The lifespan of engineered wood is significantly less, standing at 20-30 years.